simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 ### Don't ask full names

 Unless you really need it.
-Let people consent to adding their full name.
+Let people decide for themselves to add their full name.
 Just ask for a first name if you want to address people in your marketing emails, but don't ask for a full name.

 > For people reading that are tired of coming up with fake names: there are [plenty of services out there](https://duckduckgo.com/?q=fake+name+generator) to help create a fake name.